 IPA Secretary General, José Borghino

 IPA Secretary General José Borghino said: ‘In an ideal world, all literary works would be available and discoverable to sighted and print disabled readers at the same time and price.
 Thanks to great strides in collaboration among all in the information chain, from author to reader, and thanks to advances in technology, this may become reality sooner than some may imagine.

 ‘The IPA Guide gives our members — national publishers associations — and the publishers they represent, excellent advice on how to honour the Treaty’s provisions and contribute fully to tackling the “book famine” suffered by blind, visually impaired and print disabled people.’

-In case you missed it in the article, here's the link again: DOWNLOAD the IPA Guide to the Marrakesh Treaty
+In case you missed them in the article, here are the links again: DOWNLOAD the IPA Guide to the Marrakesh Treaty

 DOWNLOAD the Accessibly formatted IPA Guide to the Marrakesh Treaty